Fantastic Things to Do in Sifnos, Greece

 Once all the ingredients are inside the gastra, they are often sealed with bread dough and put to cook overnight in a wood oven on a Saturday night and then shared with the family for Sunday lunch.

-However, you can buy other ceramic objects, including cups, plates, stamnes (water pitchers).
+However, you can buy other ceramic objects, including cups, plates, and stamnes (water pitchers).
 And not everything is about ceramics.
-It is also possible to purchase handmade textiles and embroideries and straw hats or bags.
+Purchasing handmade textiles, embroideries, straw hats, or bags is also possible.

 Check out the Churches and their Panoramic Locations